-Did you set financial goals for 2015?
+Did you set financial goals each year?
 Did you set up a budget for the year?
 Did you work through the process with your children also?
+I am sharing a money saving challenge for kids printable to help you teach your children to save all year long.

 When we think of our personal finances and budgeting, we don’t always include our children in on the process.
 They may not need to know much at a young age, but you should at least start teaching and consider what you want them to learn throughout the years.

-If your child gets any regular or sporadic income (allowance, gifts, babysitting, chores, lawn mowing), it’s important to start teaching them to break out the money between the following catagories:
+If your child gets any regular or sporadic income (allowance, gifts, babysitting, chores, lawn mowing), it’s important to start teaching them to break out the money between the following categories:

 Save – Spend – Share